olwabathlomeo/loan-approval-predictor/README.md

 ## ✅ Now what?

-1. Save this as `README.md` in your project folder.
+1. Save this as `README.md` in your project folder
 2. Push it to GitHub:
    ```bash
    git add README.md